colmmurphyxyz/Netsoc-Sysadmin-Resources/recruitment/Interview Script.md

 - Can you describe any relevant coursework or personal projects that demonstrate your technical skills, particularly in cloud infrastructure and web development?

+### Previous Experience
+- Can you talk about your previous projects, Web Dev / programming assignments etc...
+- If you were to redo this project, what would you have changed / done differently?

 ### Cloud Infrastructure:

 - Have you worked with cloud platforms like AWS, Azure, or Google Cloud?
 If so, provide an example of a project where you utilized cloud services.